Good morning guys, today I’m going to talk about one of my very favourite things: wedding cake. (Obviously!)

 Don’t leave shopping for your ingredients to the day of the bake, have as much as possible prepped in advance.

 If you can do your bake early, even better, fruit cakes and biscuit cakes often last longer, so these are great for baking several days before your wedding.

-4. The Right Reasons
+4. Do It for The Right Reasons

 Only bake your own wedding cake for the right reasons.
 If you’re doing it because you can’t afford a fancy bakery one, either go without a cake (no one will mind, and many won’t even notice!) or opt for a simple supermarket cake and add some decorations.

 You could also ask a friend to bake it, or request any bakers among your guests to bring along different bakes for the dessert table.

 Only bake your wedding cake because it’s something you’ll really enjoy doing, not simply to save cash or impress your guests with all you managed to do yourself – seriously, it’s not worth the stress and hassle!

 5. Enlist a Helper

 One.
 Uno.
 Singular.
 If you’ll have a house full of people in the days before your wedding, maybe clear them out for the day, or borrow a friend’s kitchen for your cake prep.